Can a Military Spouse Protect Against a Reduction in Military Retirement Benefits From a Survivor Benefit Election

 Federal Law Prohibits a Divorce Judge From Making an Adjustment for a Survivor Benefit Election

 The question then becomes whether a judge in the original divorce decree orders the military spouse to pay their former spouse the difference between the original monthly amount and the reduced about.
-In our example, Husband’s original expected amount from the divorce was to be $500.00 and the reduced amount was $450.00.
+In our example, the Husband’s original expected amount from the divorce was to be $500.00 and the reduced amount was $450.00.

 Can the military spouse be ordered to pay the non-military spouse the $50.00 difference because the military spouse voluntarily and intentionally decreased the amount both spouses receive from the retirement by choosing a survivor benefit election or converting some or all of their military retirement to military disability pay after the divorce?
 The short answer is no.